JoviMetzger/42Project-Inception/README.md

 **Key Concepts in Docker:**
 1) **Containers:** <br>
-&emsp;&emsp;&emsp;• A container is like a small, lightweight virtual machine that runs an application and its dependencies on any system.
+- A container is like a small, lightweight virtual machine that runs an application and its dependencies on any system.<br>
-&emsp;&emsp;&emsp;• It ensures that the application works the same in different environments *(e.g., on your laptop, in the cloud, or on a server)*.
+- It ensures that the application works the same in different environments *(e.g., on your laptop, in the cloud, or on a server)*.<br>
-&emsp;&emsp;&emsp;• Unlike full virtual machines, containers share the host system’s OS kernel, <br>
+- Unlike full virtual machines, containers share the host system’s OS kernel, <br>
-&emsp;&emsp;&emsp; making them faster and more efficient in terms of resource usage.
+ making them faster and more efficient in terms of resource usage.
 2) **Images:** <br>
-&emsp;&emsp;&emsp;• A Docker image is like a template or blueprint for creating containers. <br>
+- A Docker image is like a template or blueprint for creating containers. <br>
-&emsp;&emsp;&emsp; It contains everything needed to run an app, including the code, libraries, environment variables, and system tools.
+ It contains everything needed to run an app, including the code, libraries, environment variables, and system tools.<br>
-&emsp;&emsp;&emsp;• Images are read-only, and when a container starts from an image, it adds a writable layer on top of the image where it can make changes.
+- Images are read-only, and when a container starts from an image, it adds a writable layer on top of the image where it can make changes.<br>
 3) &emsp;**Docker Daemon:** <br>
-&emsp;&emsp;&emsp;• The Docker daemon is the background service that runs on your host machine and is responsible for managing Docker containers, images, volumes, an networks.
+- The Docker daemon is the background service that runs on your host machine and is responsible <br>
+ for managing Docker containers, images, volumes, an networks.
-&emsp;&emsp;&emsp;• It listens for Docker commands and executes them *(like pulling images, starting containers, or creating networks)*.
+- It listens for Docker commands and executes them *(like pulling images, starting containers, or creating networks)*.<br>
 4) **Dockerfile:** <br>
-&emsp;&emsp;&emsp;• A Dockerfile is a text file that contains a set of instructions for building a Docker image.
+- A Dockerfile is a text file that contains a set of instructions for building a Docker image.<br>
-&emsp;&emsp;&emsp;• Think of it as a recipe: it specifies the base image *(e.g., Debian)*, the app’s code, dependencies, and how to run the app.
+- Think of it as a recipe: it specifies the base image *(e.g., Debian)*, the app’s code, dependencies, and how to run the app.<br>
 5) **Docker Hub:** <br>
-&emsp;&emsp;&emsp;• Docker Hub is like GitHub for Docker images.
-It’s a public registry where you can find and share Docker images.
+- Docker Hub is like GitHub for Docker images.
+It’s a public registry where you can find and share Docker images.<br>
-&emsp;&emsp;&emsp;• You can pull official images *(like nginx, mysql, or python)* or push your own custom images to Docker Hub.
+- You can pull official images *(like nginx, mysql, or python)* or push your own custom images to Docker Hub.<br>

 <br>